 In Northern Germany, this language is used in the northwest and is called Plattdeutsch by North Germanic speakers.
 It is closely related to English, Dutch, and Frisian.
 This language is also used in the Netherlands, but it has a lower status than Dutch.

 West Germanic Languages

-This language is used in Germany, Austria, and other parts of Central Europe.
+This language is used in Germany, Austria, and Central Europe.
 It is also used in Switzerland, Liechtenstein, and Hungary.
 This language is divided into three dialects: Alemannic (German-Swiss), Bavarian, and Franconian.